Western Slope Remains Dry As Denver Ends Third Consecutive Month Of Wet, Cool Weather

 - April’s average temperature was 0.6° above normal through the 29th, precipitation was 0.58″ below normal

-Hope abounds as the extended forecast shows promise of yet another potentially soggy storm system later in the weekend.
+Hope abounds as the extended forecast shows promise of yet another soggy storm system in store for parts of the state later in the weekend.
 The map below shows a model projection for potential moisture with the next storm arriving on Sunday.
-The blue and purple colors indicate the possibility for a large part of the state to see beneficial moisture.MORE NEWS: First Ever Spring Denver Restaurant Week Continues Through This Weekend
+The blue and purple colors indicate the possibility for a large part of the state to see up to an inch beneficial moisture.MORE NEWS: Betting Limits No Longer Set By State Law, Now Set By Casinos

 For the lower elevations this chance will come in the form of rain.
 The storm should be cold enough to produce snow in the mountains with a mix possible for some elevations between 5,000 and 7,000 feet.